sriail/Radius/README.md

 <p align="center">
 </p>

-Radius is a simple and clean web proxy designed for speed and ease-of-use, made in Astro.
+Radius is a simple and clean web proxy designed for speed and ease-of-use, made in Astro (basead on the origonal Radius Proxy with updated, modernized fetures!).

 Join the [Discord!](https://discord.gg/cCfytCX6Sv) (Or [TitaniumNetwork's](https://discord.gg/unblock))